Why is it important to plan the first sexual intercourse?

 The possibility of feeling pain

 The first time you have vaginal sex may hurt, feel good, or both.
-Many times, there is slight bleeding from the vagina during penetration.
+Many times there is slight bleeding during penetration.

 If the pain is severe, wait a while and start again.
 If the discomfort continues, stop.
 Talk to your partner about how you feel and discuss it with your gynecologist during your next visit.